gitkraken/gk-dev-docs/gk-dev/gk-dev-automations.md

 ---
-title: GitHub & GitLab Workflow Automations
+title: Automations
-description: Learn how to use GitKraken.dev automations to streamline GitHub and GitLab workflows with triggers, conditions, and actions.
+description: Learn how to use GitKraken.dev automations to streamline GitHub, Bitbucket, Azure DevOps and GitLab workflows with triggers, conditions, and actions.
 taxonomy:
     category: gk-dev
 ---

-<kbd>Last updated: June 2025</kbd>
+<kbd>Last updated: July 2025</kbd>

 Use **GitKraken.dev Automations** to create rule-based workflows that trigger actions when pull requests and issues match specific conditions.
 Automations help you streamline collaboration and enforce consistency across teams.